-If you have a pet, growing pet grass is a great idea.
 Both cats and dogs need a little grass in their diets, especially if they do not spend a lot of time outdoors.
+So if you have a pet, growing pet grass is a great idea.
 This grass is also called intermediate wheatgrass, but it is not the wheat from which bread flour is made.
 This is originally an Asian pasture grass that was introduced to the US many years ago for pasture and fodder.
 You can grow it in pots for your indoor pets, or plant it in beds outdoors for animals that spend time outside.

 Soil, Planting, and Care

-Growing pet grass is easy.
+Growing pet grass is easy, especially when you begin with strong young Bonnie Plants® pet grass plants, which will be ready for nibbling not long after planting.
 Like other grasses, pet grass prefers full sun and well-drained soil kept evenly moist.
-The easiest way to grow pet grass is in containers filled with a premium potting mix like Miracle-Gro® Moisture Control® Potting Mix, which helps protect against over- and under-watering.
+The simplest way to grow pet grass is in containers filled with a premium potting mix like Miracle-Gro® Performance Organics™ All Purpose Container Mix.
+Not only is it organic, but it’s also enriched with aged compost to provide lots of nutrition for your pet grass.

 Avoid overwatering.
 If the soil is kept too soggy, the roots could rot.